JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 Shiny.outputBindings.register(boxxyBinding, "john.boxxy");
 ```

-With those changes made not only is the animation of numbers optional but if users decide to turn off the animation in all `boxxy` functions the `countup.js` file will not be included at all.
+With those changes made not only is the animation of numbers optional but if users decide to turn off the animation in all `boxxy` functions, the `countup.js` file will not be included at all.

 ```r
 library(shiny)